Skip to Main Navigation

 Overview

-Growth sectors have also failed to support creation of quality jobs, and improvement is needed for access to quality basic goods and services –in education, health, water, and electricity– that help expand economic opportunities, increase economic mobility and protect the poor and vulnerable population.
+Despite the growth, several sectors have failed to generate quality jobs, and the high inflation observed in 2022 (8.8% y/y) affected the livelihoods of the population, mainly the most vulnerable.
+Consequently, it is necessary to improve access to quality basic goods and services – in education, health, water and electricity – that help expand economic opportunities, increase economic mobility and protect vulnerable sectors.

 LENDING